Digital Transitions

 - The virtual toolkit provides young people and staff with information to get started with the Digital Sack as well as resources to support digital learning.

 - Digital Essentials sessions offer practitioners opportunities to improve knowledge and skills to support digital learning.
-Visit the events page for more details.
+Visit the events page for more details. Ā Ā Ā Ā Ā Ā Ā Ā Ā

-We invite expressions of interest for participation in the Digital Transitions programme.
-The initiative is open to TENET members and other education professionals working with young people in upper primary and secondary phases from the Gypsy/Traveller and Roma community who require digital technology to support flexible learning and positive transitions.
-We have a limited number of places so do get in touch as soon as possible to discuss taking part.
+The initiative is open to TENET members and other education professionals working with young people in upper primary and secondary phases from the Gypsy/Traveller and Roma community who require digital technology to support flexible learning and positive transitions.Ā Find more details about taking part in our guides below:

 The virtual toolkit

-Getting started with your Digital Sack
+Getting started with your Digital SackĀ

 Here’s your quick guide to what’s in the STEP Digital Sack.
 Please get in touch directly for one-to-one support.